-[REVIEW] Candlenut Singapore is possibly the world’s 1st and only Michelin-starred Peranakan Restaurant.
+Candlenut Singapore is the world’s 1st and only Michelin-starred Peranakan Restaurant.

-The restaurant helmed by Chef Malcolm Lee has moved from New Bridge Road to COMO Dempsey.
+The restaurant helmed by Chef Malcolm Lee moved from New Bridge Road (starred in 2016) to COMO Dempsey (starred in 2017).

 Though Michelin supposedly DOESN’T award restaurants based on interior, this Candlenut looks more contemporary and posh, closer to the layman’s impression of a “Michelin-starred restaurant”.

-Diners can choose from more than 40 appetisers, mains and desserts from the a la carte menu for lunch and dinner, including Homemade Kueh Pie Tee ($12), Buah Keluak Wagyu Beef Short Ribs ($36).
+Diners can choose from more than 40 appetisers, mains and desserts from the a la carte menu for lunch and dinner, including Homemade Kueh Pie Tee ($20), Ngoh Hiang ($18) and Bakwan Kepiting Soup ($16).

 The server Dexter (who is actually also a chef) gave a few candid recommendations.